Exolum: Airport facilities

-International Expansion
+International expansion

-CLH-PS
+Exolum Pipeline System

-CLH Pipeline System (CLH-PS) Ltd is an oil product logistics company, wholly owned by CLH, that carries out its activities in the United Kingdom.
-CLH-PS provides its services to several military facilities and some of the main airports in the United Kingdom.
-It is the main fuel pipeline and storage facility network in that country.
-Its infrastructure consists of a pipeline network of 2,000 kilometers, which represents 50% of the British pipeline network, and 15 storage facilities with a total capacity of over one million cubic metres.
+Exolum Pipeline System Ltd is an oil product logistics company, wholly owned by Exolum, that carries out its activities in the United Kingdom.
+Exolum operates one of the main fuel pipeline and storage networks in the UK, which was formerly owned by the UK government.
+Its infrastructure consists of a pipeline network of 2,000 kilometers, which represents 50% of the British pipeline network, and 13 storage facilities.

-CLH-PS supplies 35% of the demand for aviation fuel in the United Kingdom.
-Heathrow, Gatwick, Stansted and Manchester are among the main airports it supplies, in addition to other 10 regional airports that are supplied by road tanker.
-CLH Pipeline System is currently carrying out a major modernization program in its infrastructures with the aim of improving safety and efficiency and reducing costs.
+The Exolum Pipeline System supplies 35% of the demand for aviation fuel in the United Kingdom.
+Heathrow, Gatwick, Stansted and Manchester are among the main airports it supplies, in addition to ten other regional airports that are supplied by road tanker.

 CLH Aviation Ireland

 CLH Aviation Ireland is wholly owned by CLH Aviación and manages the fuel storage terminal at Dublin Airport, where it provides logistics services for the receipt, storage and dispatch of Jet A1.
 The company manages the aviation fuel infrastructure at Dublin Airport under an open-access (non-discriminatory) system for all oil suppliers that operate at this airport and the different into-plane agents.
-In addition, CLH Aviation Ireland is currently undertaking a major renovation project at the terminal, including the expansion of the plant capacity and the construction of a new hydrant system.
-The new facility will include three storage tanks of 5,000 cubic meters each, office and service buildings, parking area, pumping stations, loading systems for into-plane units, in addition to the most advanced safety systems.
-The project also involves the construction of a hydrant system at the airport boarding piers to facilitate into-plane operations, which will be connected to the storage terminal, thus allowing for smoother, faster, that is, more efficient, into-plane operations.
+In addition, CLH Aviation Ireland is currently undertaking a major renovation project at the terminal, including the expansion of its plant capacity and the construction of a new hydrant system.
+The new facility will include three storage tanks of 5,000 cubic meters each, office and service buildings, parking areas, pumping stations, loading systems for into-plane units, in addition to advanced safety systems.
+The project also involves the construction of a hydrant system at the airport boarding piers to facilitate into-plane operations, which will be connected to the storage terminal, thus allowing for improved into-plane operations.